-- Requirement to provide operational and ownership information to the Register of critical infrastructure assets. (commenced 8 April 2022, grace period to 8 October 2022 - 7 October for Telco assets under the Telecommunications Act 1997) - 2.
+- 1. Requirement to provide operational and ownership information to the Register of critical infrastructure assets. (compliance now in force) - 2.
 Mandatory Cyber Security Incident Reporting (compliance now in force) - 3.
-Requirement to have, develop and maintain a risk management program (pending consultation) - Rules to create baseline security standards cyber and information; personnel; supply chain; physical and natural - Entities must identify and mitigate 'material risks' that have a substantial impact on the availability reliability and integrity of a critical
+Requirement to have, develop and maintain a risk management program (currently consulting) - Rules to create baseline security standards cyber and information; personnel; supply chain; physical and natural - Entities must identify and mitigate 'material risks' that have a substantial impact on the availability reliability and integrity of a critical infrastructure asset.

 Government Assistance has commenced and applies to all critical infrastructure sectors and assets.
-It enables government to assist in the defence of critical infrastructure assets from cyber security threats, in light of their criticality to the socioeconomic stability, defence, and nationals ecurity of Australia.
+It enables government to assist in the defence of critical infrastructure assets from cyber security threats, in light of their criticality to the socioeconomic stability, defence, and national security of Australia.

-3. How are critical aviation and port assets covered?

-- The Department is currently considering how the targeted critical infrastructure reforms for the aviation and maritime transport sectors will fit into the broader critical infrastructure, and a viation and maritime security agenda of the new Government. - Currently, some obligations apply to critical aviation and port assets under the SOCI Act, as outlined in paragraph 10.
+- 3. How are critical aviation and port assets covered? - The Department is currently considering how the targeted critical infrastructure reforms for the aviation and maritime transport sectors will fit into the broader critical infrastructure, and aviation and maritime security agenda of the new Government. - Currently, some obligations apply to critical aviation and port assets under the SOCI Act, as outlined in paragraph 10.